-PHRD 419 Pharmacotherapeutics VI - Hematology, Rheumatology & Surgery (2 credits)
+PHRD 419 Pharmacotherapeutics VI - Immunologic, Hematologic & Rheumatologic Disorders & (2 credits)

 Pharmacotherapeutics (PT) is a 2-year, team-taught, integrated course combining material from four major content areas: pathophysiology, pharmacology, medicinal chemistry, and therapeutics.
-In this sixth of twelve modules students will have the opportunity to learn, integrate and apply concepts from the four content areas in order to provide appropriate pharmaceutical management of hematological, rheumatological disorders as well as the appropriate utilization of pharmacological substances in surgery.
+In this sixth of twelve modules students will have the opportunity to learn, integrate and apply concepts from the four content areas in order to provide appropriate pharmaceutical management of immunologic, hematological, rheumatologic disorders.
 Implications and application across the life span will be incorporated.